Twenty Required Checklists Before Launching Your WordPress Website

 Test 1: Double-check the SOW

 You apprehend how much hard work goes into building a website, so don’t leave even the smallest task unplanned.
-If the website stakeholders were expecting particular functionalities, a fixed number of pages, or something outside the benchmarked scope of a website creation, that are required to be recognized straightaway in the SOW.
+If the website stakeholders were expecting particular functionalities, a fixed number of pages, or something outside the benchmarked scope of website creation, that are required to be recognized straightaway in the SOW.

 Once the website has been created, the outright first thing you must do is to completely browse through the SOW and verify that all on that list has been incorporated.